fiskurgit/oppenstore/README.md

 # ÖppenStore

 I've given up on Google (in general), and the Play Store (so many reasons).
-All future non-commercial projects will available through the Oppen Store Android app.
+All future non-commercial projects will available through the ÖppenStore Android app.

 ## Project Listing Format